-The solvency buffer is held by a.s.r. leven to cover the risk that claims may exceed the available insurance provisions and to ensure its solidity.
-The solvency position of a.s.r. leven is determined and continuously monitored in order to assess if a.s.r. leven meets the regulatory requirements.
+The solvency buffer is held by a.s.r. life to cover the risk that claims may exceed the available insurance provisions and to ensure its solidity.
+The solvency position of a.s.r. life is determined and continuously monitored in order to assess if a.s.r. life meets the regulatory requirements.

-As of 1 January 2016, the Solvency II regime is in place. a.s.r. leven measures its risks based on the standard model as prescribed by the Solvency II regime.
-The Solvency Capital Requirement (SCR) for each insurance risk is determined as the change in own funds caused by a predetermined shock which is calibrated to a 1-in-200-year event.
+a.s.r. life measures its risks based on the standard model as prescribed by the Solvency II regime.
+The SCR for each insurance risk is determined as the change in own funds caused by a predetermined shock which is calibrated to a 1-in-200-year event.
 The basis for these calculations are the Solvency II technical provisions which are calculated as the sum of a best estimate and a risk margin.

-The insurance risk arising from the insurance portfolios of a.s.r. leven is as follows.
+The insurance risk arising from the insurance portfolios of a.s.r. life is as follows, after application of the loss absorbing capacity of the technical provisions (LAC TP).